 Prior Condition: The District currently has unassigned fund balance that has exceeded 4% of the subsequent year's General Fund appropriation budget.
 Real property tax law states that the unassigned fund balance should not exceed 4% of the subsequent year's General Fund appropriation budget.

-Status: This condition remains unchanged as of June 30, 2023.
+Status: This condition has been corrected for the year ended June 30, 2024.